SamLeeBYU/BYUTrafficCitations/README.md

 This python script creates the visualization dashboard for our final data set, *Provo.csv*, using the Streamlit platform.
 The dashboard app is hosted live on the Streamlit platflorm: [https://byutrafficcitations.streamlit.app/](https://byutrafficcitations.streamlit.app/).

 ### [EDA.ipynb](EDA.ipynb)
 This notebook combines all the final data sets (*citations.csv*, *weather.json*, *AQ.csv*) and merges them into a final data set (*Provo.csv*) to explore.
-This notebook summarizes key vizualizations.
+This notebook summarizes key visualizations.

 ### [main.py](main.py)
 This is the main script used to scrape the data from BYU's server.
 I break down this script [here](https://samleebyu.github.io/2023/09/29/selenium-best-practices/).
 I use Selenium to iterate through all possible combinations of citation numbers and dynamically scrape the data.
-Outputs scraped data to *ParkingCitations.csv*, although for this repository, I've encrypted the citations for ethical purposes (see *ParkingCitationsEncypted.csv*).
+Outputs scraped data to *ParkingCitations.csv*, although for this repository, I've encrypted the citations for ethical purposes (see *ParkingCitationsEncrypted.csv*).
 The citations in this file aren't real license plate numbers, although the state acronyms are preserved.

 ### [PDF Extraction.ipynb](main.py)
 This notebook uses the [ExtractTable](https://extracttable.com/) API to extract the all the historical air quality data (see *Provo Air Quality Data* directory) from the Provo area [3].
 This saves the data set as *ProvoAQ.csv*